jc-labx/pqc-benchmark/README.md

 ## Example results

-Below is a simplified comparison based on sample benchmark runs.
+Below is a simplified comparison based on sample benchmark runs (All results were generated on a standard laptop (Intel x86_64 CPU) using default parameters).

 ### Classic (ECDSA-like baseline)
 - Sign (PA): ~0.00012 s